deltaepsilon/jupiter/notes/NOTES.md

+## Feb 10, 2023

+The progress file-tree FINALLY looks passable.

+It's a real challenge to fit so much dense data into a single pane and keep it legible, but with some inspiration from https://berkeleygraphics.com/, I pulled something off.

+Now I'm stuck chasing bugs around.
+The goal is to download full libraries without any unhandled errors.
+I'm closing in on it... but there are so many ways that a file can be broken.
+Fortunately, my library is pretty diverse.
+Once I get Melissa's library downloaded too, we'll likely have seen all of the ugliness that can exist in a Google Photos library.

+I can't quit.
+I keep having these nasty thoughts about quitting, but I have to ignore them and soldier on.

+I haven't shipped any personal projects in three years.
+COVID took the wind right out of my sails.

+I'm proving that I can still ship.
+I will not give up.
+I will get this all the way out into customers' hands.

+## Feb 8, 2023

+My filesystem db was running slowly.
+Like really slowly.
+It was reading/writing to the filesystem for every data change.

+I spent yesterday diagnosing the problem and coming up with a quick solution.
+I'm holding the data in an in-memory cache with a 30s ttl.
+I'm writing to the filesystem every 2s.

+I cleaned up the solution a bit this morning... and it worked.
+It almost worked the first try.

+My DB access sped up by at least a factor of 10.
+It's kinda nuts how fast it's going now.
+I'm running into new bugs due to the speed!

+Now that I'm ingesting tons of data, I need to spend some time scaling up my UX.
+I can consistently download my small test library in seconds.
+Now I need to get a clean download of my full library.
+It's a much higher bar.

 ## Feb 6, 2023

 I'm having a tough time getting started in the morning.
 My faith is waning, even as the bugs are disappearing and the code is running great.